‘Twilight’ Reboot Is Not Happening, Robert Pattinson’s Ex-Girlfriend Kristen Stewart Is Busy?

 After making a household name for herself after starring in Twilight saga, Kristen Stewart acted in many films that made her an A-list Hollywood actress.
 Her performance in Camp X-Ray, Still Alice and Equals were highly appreciated.
 The 26-year-old Stewart was last seen in Personal Shopper, a French psychological thriller film that explored the themes of horror with some intense drama presented on celluloid by Olivier Assayas.

 Kristen will next be seen in Lizzie, a biographical thriller film directed by Craig William Macneill.
 The film is based on the true story of Lizzie Borden, who was accused and acquitted of the ax-murders of her father and stepmother in 1892.
-In the upcoming thriller film, Kristen will be seen sharing the screen with Chloë Sevigny, Jay Huguley and Fiona Shaw.
+In the upcoming thriller film, Kristen will be seen sharing the screen with Chloë Sevigny, Jay Huguley, and Fiona Shaw.

 After Lizzie, Kristen will star in William Eubank’s next film Underwater.
 The film is scheduled to release in 2018 and will follow the story of a crew of underwater researchers who are stuck in their subterranean laboratory after an earthquake hit the ocean.